Through Grit and Grime in Thessaloniki with Kids

 The Greek Taverna in Thessaloniki

 Part of this Thessaloniki-born profiterole cafe’s appeal is that children can take part in assembling their own dream sweet.
-Baked fresh every hour, thin-crisped choux are whisked off baking trays for toppings of cream, ice cream, and other sweet sprinklings.
+Baked fresh every hour, thin-crisped choux are whisked off baking trays to receive toppings of cream, ice cream, and other sweet sprinklings.

 Choureal Pastry Cafe, Thessaloniki